shyam-anand/tailh/README.md

 `-o logfile`

 Logs all messages to `logfile`.

-Defaults to `/dev/null`, or `/dev/stdout` if `-v` option is passed
+This works by passing setting the `-o logfile` for wget.
+If not passed, `logfile` defaults to `/dev/null`, or `/dev/stdout` if `-v` option is passed

 `-v`

-for verbosity
+[This functionality needs more work]

+If the `-o logfile` is not set, prints messages to stdout.
+Otherwise, prints the URL, and the filenames used.